-Competencies gained/ Learning Outcome

-Overall learning outcome:

-The Learn Project is an essential component in the project-oriented form of teaching.
+Competencies gained/ Overall learning outcome: Competencies gained/ Learning Outcome Overall learning outcome: The Learn Project is an essential component in the project-oriented form of teaching.
 Project-oriented teaching can also be found in various other modules throughout the study, e. g. during the Bachelor Project, the Study Research Paper or Design Work, and during the Bachelor Thesis.
-In doing so, we have adopted ideas from the Anglo-American MIT CDIO initiative, which is a fundamental innovation in engineering education according to the Conceive-Design-Implement-Optimize principle.

-Competency Objectives Introductory Lab 1st Semester:

-- The students' interest and awareness for problem solving in mechanical engineering shall be created and some mathematical and physical knowledge shall be applied. - While preparing and evaluating experiments, students should learn why there is a need for the basic lectures (mathematics etc.). - The students should be hands-on (theory is taught in other modules). - Students should be taught how to prepare a protocol. - Students should learn how to use measurement techniques.

-Competency goals Learn Project 2nd semester:
+In doing so, we have adopted ideas from the Anglo-American MIT CDIO initiative, which is a fundamental innovation in engineering education according to the Conceive- Design-Implement-Optimize principle.
+Competency Objectives Introductory Lab 1st Semester: • The students' interest and awareness for problem solving in mechanical engineering shall be created and some mathematical and physical knowledge shall be applied. • While preparing and evaluating experiments, students should learn why there is a need for the basic lectures (mathematics etc.). • The students should be hands-on (theory is taught in other modules). • Students should be taught how to prepare a protocol. • Students should learn how to use measurement techniques.
+Competency goals Learn Project 2nd semester: The competence for the product-oriented application of the contents taught in the core study taught in the core curriculum.
+The focus is on: • Consolidate technical competencies • Promote knowledge in a sustainable way • Interdisciplinary understanding • Early dialog between students and industry Social and personal skills: • Learning the ability to work constructively in a group and in particular to take into account different prior knowledge, learning types.
+On the one hand, this promotes the intrapersonal ability to assess one's own performance and limits, as well as the interpersonal ability to achieve something together with other people.
 The competence for the product-oriented application of the contents taught in the core study taught in the core curriculum.
-The focus is on:

-- Consolidate technical competencies - Promote knowledge in a sustainable way - · Interdisciplinary understanding - Early dialog between students and industry Social and personal skills: - Learning the ability to work constructively in a group and in particular to take into account different prior knowledge, learning types.
-On the one hand, this promotes the intrapersonal ability to assess one's own performance and limits, as well as the interpersonal ability to achieve something together with other people. - Indirectly, this also contributes to the social responsibility of the engineer in society.
+The focus is on: Consolidate technical competencies Promote knowledge in a sustainable way Interdisciplinary understanding Early dialog between students and industry Social and personal skills: Learning the ability to work constructively in a group and in particular to take into account different prior knowledge, learning types.
+On the one hand, this promotes the intrapersonal ability to assess one's own performance and limits, as well as the interpersonal ability to achieve something together with other